lucas-subli/CoopShooter/README.md

 * Unreal Engine - v4.15+
 * Some C++ compiler and IDE (Visual Studio 2015+ recommended)
 * Steam Online Subsystem and Steam Open when runiong the game
 * A few assets that I used from the marketplace have been removed from their folders as I can't share them.
 Replace as needed.
+Namely: Luo's Impact FX and SuperGrid.

 ## Notes

-This is a code for learning how to program on the unreal engine, do not expect anything more than some blocks shooting spheres at other blocks with made-in-2-min custom FX.
+This is a code for learning how to program on the unreal engine, do not expect anything awesome.
+It is mostly rushed and with little regard for code quality.

 ## Authors